Open-Attestation/oa-verify/README.md

 The `verificationBuilder` function helps you to create custom verification method.
 You can reuse the default one exported by the library.

-Let's build a new verifier using our custom verification method:
+Extending from what have been mentioned in [Custom Verification](#custom-verification), let's now build a new verifier using our custom verification method:

 ```ts
 // index.ts